peter-tanner/peter-tanner.github.io/_posts/2023-08-05_hello_world.md

 description: Finally cleaned up my website.
 ---

-Welcome to my blog, about time I got one of these since there's a lot of random thoughts and technical experiences I have that might be useful
+Welcome to my blog, about time I got one of these since there's a lot of random thoughts and technical experiences I have that might be useful. **The legacy site is still available if you want to see that crap at https://peter-tanner.github.com/legacy_site**

 The site is using the [chirpy](https://chirpy.cotes.page/) theme, which I chose due to it's good use of screen space.